doctor-spaceman/your-uni/README.md

 npm install
 npm run dev
 ```
+5. If you run into an error, try updating node.
-5. Copy the local url from the terminal and past into the address bar of your preferred browser.
+6. Copy the local url from the terminal and past into the address bar of your preferred browser.